-In addition to enjoying nutritionally balanced meals cooked on site, our patients currently supplement their intake via the Hospital shop with gifts of food and fluids from visitors.
-Patients can also access a monthly takeaway meal as a treat.
+Our patients currently enjoy nutritionally balanced meals that are cooked on site.
+They are able to supplement their intake via the Hospital shop, and from food and fluids provided from visitors.
+Patients can also access a monthly takeaway meal.

-Prohibited Food and Fluid Items - due to Security, Food Hygiene and Pharmaceutical restrictions
+The following Food and Fluid Items are Prohibited - due to Security, Food Hygiene and Pharmaceutical restrictions

-- Alcohol or products containing alcohol (e.g. chocolates, cakes, pies, some festive products such as liqueur chocolates / mince pies or mouthwash). - Any products in a metal, tin or glass container (including coffee). - Chewing / bubble gum. - Any item without a manufacturers' heat seal (e.g. supermarket bakery items, cakes in bakers' box, home baking, items from Greggs or Subway etc.). - Any item containing grapefruit or grapefruit juice as this can adversely react with some medications. - Raw meat, fish, poultry or eggs. - Supplements such as protein powders / bars, energy drinks, multivitamin and mineral supplements or other similar items. - Any products that require freezing at point of purchase or after opening. - Any products that require refrigeration (excluding fruit) at point of purchase are only permitted to be consumed during a visit (see below).
+- Alcohol or products containing alcohol (e.g. chocolates, cakes, pies, some festive products such as liqueur chocolates / mince pies or mouthwash). - Any products in a metal, tin or glass container (including coffee). - Chewing / bubble gum. - Any item without a manufacturers' heat seal (such as supermarket bakery items, cakes in bakers' box, home baking, items from Greggs or Subway etc). - Any item containing grapefruit or grapefruit juice as this can adversely react with some medications. - Raw meat, fish, poultry or eggs.
+Cooked egg products are permitted for a visit session. - Protein powders and supplements.
+A single energy drink or protein bar may be consumed at a visit. - Any products that require freezing at point of purchase or after opening. - Any products that require refrigeration (excluding fruit) at the point of purchase are only permitted to be consumed during a visit (see below).